 4. Shopping is easier when you find brands you trust.

 5. Review ingredients and make informed buying decisions.

 Browse the Environmental Working Group’s Skin Deep database to learn about ingredients of concern and thousands of personal care products ranked for health hazards.
-Use the ratings to find safer alternatives.
+Use the ratings to find safer cosmetics and body care alternatives.

 6. Skip the triclosan, an antibacterial agent found in some toothpaste, deodorant, acne treatments, and soaps.